siavcom/web-ones-technology/README.md

-# Framework in Vue 3 with Nuxt for SQL databases (MSSQL and POSTGRES).
-Using typescript programming with out web programming.
+# This Framework is to make a simple SQL web capture data program in typescript (class based), but with out knowledge of web programming (HTML, CSS, VUE).

-# I'm a old FOX programer with a lot experience in desing and programing in Visual Fox Pro (VFP),MSSQL and Postgres databases.
+# This Framework use Vue 3 with Nuxt and SQL databases (MSSQL and POSTGRES).

 # This Framework is based in VFP functions and instruccions .